Screenpipe vs Pieces for Developers — Universal Screen Memory

 At a Glance

-With Pieces, you need to actively save or use an integrated tool for context to be captured.
-The problem: the things you most need to recall later are often the things you didn't think to save in the moment.
-That error message that flashed by in the terminal.
-What your teammate said on the Zoom call about the migration strategy.
-The API key you saw in a Notion doc.
-Screenpipe captures all of this passively — you never need to think about saving.
-When you need it later, it's there.
+Pieces requires you to save things or use a specific plugin.
+But the stuff you need to recall later is exactly the stuff you didn't think to save in the moment.
+That error message, that API key in a Notion doc, what your teammate said on the call.
+Screenpipe captures everything automatically.
+You never think about saving.
+When you need it, it's there.

 Where Pieces Shines